top of page

 What is the RCIF?

-The Rural Capacity Investment Fund (RCIF) is a collaborative initiative established through the Collective Agreement between Alberta Health Services and the Health Sciences Association of Alberta (HSAA).
 With $54 million in funding through the term of the Collective Agreement, the RCIF is dedicated to strengthening rural healthcare by supporting recruitment and retention initiatives for health professionals in rural Alberta.

 The RCIF Committee